Nico331/SE2-2023-G07_Thesis-Management/Retrospective/Retrospective-4.md

     - Reliability: A
     - Security: A
     - Maintainability: A
-      (Modified after the retrospective feedback from the professor) -Frontend automated tests:
+-Frontend automated tests:
   - Total hours estimated: 10h
   - Total hours spent: 10h